International fund for agricultural development ifad

 Other Information

-In the interest of making most cost effective use of funds and resources, we are only able to respond to applicants who are short-listed for interview.
-Candidates who do not receive any feedback within three months should consider their application unsuccessful.
+Candidates may be required to undertake a written test, deliver a presentation, and participate in interviews.
+To make the most cost-effective use of resources, we are only able to respond to applicants who are shortlisted for interview.
+Candidates who do not receive feedback within three months should consider their application unsuccessful.

 How cinfo Can Support You in the Application Process for This Position